Modelling Concurrency with Comtraces and Generalized Comtraces: Orders, Monoids, Sequences and Step Sequences

-Note that since sequences are special cases of step sequences (step sequences of singletons) and total orders are special cases of stratified orders, the above results can be applied to sequences and finite total orders as well.
+Since sequences are a special case of step sequences and total orders are a special case of stratified orders, the above results can be applied to sequences and finite total orders as well.
 Hence, for each sequence $x\in\Sigma^*$, we let $\lhd_x$ denote the {\em total order generated} by $x$, and for every total order $\lhd$, we let $\Omega_\lhd$ denote the {\em sequence generating} $\lhd$.
+Furthermore, $\Sigma_x$ will denote the alphabet of the sequence $x$.